morganhaywood/jekyll-now/_posts/2018-03-22-linux-workshop-learnings.md

 ---

-I will hopefully make a cheat-sheet for the commands at some point (and update this this post when that happens).
 I learnt a lot from the workshop and Bandit, and will hopefully get the chance to do more of the Over The Wire exercises to learn more about bash!